“WHITE ELEPHANT” BUILDING

 44 Westchester Square

-Known locally as “The White Elephant,” this three-story white brick structure stretches for the entire length of a prominent block.
+Known locally as “The White Elephant,” this three-story white brick structure stretches the entire length of a prominent block.
 The monochrome brick is complemented by a striking variety of multicolored glazed terra cotta, including a band above the first floor retail fenestration and diamond patterning that covers the entirety of the facade above the building’s main entrance.
-Interestingly, the central archway, now occupied by a retail storefront, once opened inward to feature a round arched halfway lined with tilework.
+Interestingly, the central archway, now occupied by a retail storefront, once opened inward to feature a round arched hallway lined with tilework.
 Although this structure never served as a theater, one may infer the building’s intended use from the terra-cotta detailing, which includes representations of theatrical masks and instruments.
-While never a theater, the White Elephant has hosted a variety of tenants over its long history, including cafes, realtors, and an office of The Bronx Gas & Electric Company.
+The White Elephant has hosted a variety of tenants over its long history, including cafes, realtors and an office of The Bronx Gas & Electric Company.